-The Planetary Society creates ways for the public to have active roles in space exploration.
-Engaging citizen scientists through our projects and citizen science activities, we aim to foster a scientifically literate populace, one in which every citizen knows and appreciates other worlds as well as this one.
-We develop innovative technologies, like the first solar sail spacecraft, we fund astronomers hunting for hazardous asteroids and planets orbiting other stars, we support radio and optical searches for extraterrestrial life, and we influence decision makers, ensuring the future of space exploration.
+The Planetary Society and its members actively work to create the future we want to see in exploration.
+Engaging citizen scientists through our projects and activities, we aim to foster a scientifically literate populace, one in which every citizen knows and appreciates other worlds as well as this one.
+We provide seed-funding to innovative technologies, we fund astronomers hunting for hazardous asteroids and planets orbiting other stars, we support optical searches for extraterrestrial life, and we pursue answers to our own scientific questions.

 NASA and other countries have studied large rovers designed to carry humans, medium-sized robotic rovers like those used now on Mars, and even a low-gravity "nano?rover," but there is a largely unstudied niche of microrovers, which we loosely define as rovers with masses of one to a few kilograms.
 Even less studied is how they might work with humans on the Moon, Mars, or other bodies.